sbiermanlytle/iioEngine/README.md

 iioengine
 =========

 The iio Engine is a JavaScript framework that streamlines the development of HTML5 applications.
-This repo contains the most recent versions of the iio Engine core framework, all publicly available extension packages, and some demo application scripts.

 The core platform is open source, and free to use and extend for any purpose.

+This repo contains the most recent version of the iio Engine framework merged with some useful community contributions.

 Branches with new functionality will be merged only if they can run all of the demo applications included in this repo without error.
 Versioned updates may alter or extend the usage of previously merged functions, but conflicts will be determinately avoided.